-During the 2013/14 observation period at the first Little Owl site, Elliott tested the WWS® Large Dome Hide for several weeks.
-Unfortunately, a combination of highly inquisitive cattle (eating the guy lines), an exposed location and the fact that it was on a platform meant that is was regularly battered and broken – basically the wind would get up underneath the canvas and parachute it into the path of the beef herd!
+During the 2013/14 observation period at the first Little Owl site, I used the WWS® Large Dome Hide for several weeks.
+Unfortunately, a combination of highly inquisitive cattle (eating the guy lines and leaf print), an exposed location and the fact that it was on a platform meant that is was regularly battered and broken – basically the wind would get up underneath the canvas and parachute it into the path of the beef herd!
 For safety reasons, a rethink was obviously required.
-So, Elliott went back to the drawing board and developed the PhotoHut Mini™.
+So, I went back to the drawing board and developed the PhotoHut Mini™.

 “The most comfortable hide I’ve been in…” (J. Gregory)